-The growing capability and use of the Internet has created a demand for GIS application on the Web.
+The growing capability and use of the Internet have created a demand for GIS application on the Web.
 This course is designed to teach fundamental techniques required in developing both client-side and server-side web applications for not only GIS but also non-GIS applications.
-This course covers web design and static web generation using HTML5 and CSS3, client-side programming with JavaScript, and dynamic web development using PHP and MySQL.
-This course also introduces object-oriented programming in PHP.
-MySQL and Structured Query Language are used to design and handle data for web applications.
+This course covers web design and development using HTML5 and CSS3, JavaScript.